 - ChefJet and ChefJet Pro – Announced by industrial 3D printer giant 3D Systems at CES 2014, the ChefJet range can 3D print sweets and candy desserts using a material binding technique not dissimilar to Binder Jetting.
 However, a number of setbacks have meant the food 3D printer still hasn’t seen a worldwide release, though recent updates look promising.

-Real Life Applications of 3D Printed Food
+Real Life Uses of 3D Printed Food

 Food Ink is a pop-up restaurant based in the hipster part of Shoreditch, London, bringing 3D printed food to the UK.
 The restaurant is entirely 3D printed – not just the food and desserts, but all the chairs, lamps, and decorations within the restaurant too.

 Visitors were served nine small courses of 3D printed food, made by byFlow Focus food 3D printers.
 Due to the reception received, discussions have taken place to bring Food Ink locations to Singapore and even Dubai.
-Think about it, 3D printed food could be the new luxury dining experience of the future.
+3D printed food could be the new luxury dining experience of the future.

 If a chef with 5 Michelin stars feels 3D printed food is good enough, then it’s good enough.